GaetanLepage/personal-website/content/teaching.md

 #### [2021] **Projet logiciel en C**

-Mentoring for a software development project for 1st year engineering students.\
+Mentoring for a software development project.\
 It consists in implementing a GUI library in C.

 _Link to the course web page:_